 Are you a small business looking for capital to boost your business or start one?
-While there are several private banks that offer MSME loans, you could consider taking a look at these small business loans by the government of India.
+While several private banks offer MSME loans, you could consider taking a look at these small business loans by the government of India.

 What Kind of Loan Do You Need?

 Broadly, there are three loan categories that you could borrow into.
 These loans are specific to what your business currently needs.
-You can also choose on the basis of the stage of business that you’re in.
+You can also choose based on the stage of business that you’re in.

 Working capital is the money you need to meet your day-to-day business expenses like your monthly electricity bills.
 All your operational costs come under working capital and some loans are crafted to suit your working capital needs alone.
 The loans are offered typically for a 12-month tenure and have an interest rate of 12% to 16%.
 These can be either secured or unsecured.